...

 Vented/Open Deck PalletGrid or slotted surface; improved airflow and drainageCold chain beer distribution; wet-fill linesReduces moisture buildup; suitable for refrigerated or washable environments

-You can see one example below — a reversible plastic pallet used in a beverage canning line.
+You can see our customer’s factory feedback photo below — Our reversible plastic pallet used in a beverage canning line.
 Its reinforced base handles speed, weight, and automation—just what modern beer logistics demand.

 Double-sided plastic beer pallet loaded with shrink-wrapped beer cans on an automated conveyor line, showcasing reinforced base structure for stable transport.